RicardPolonais/FirstCrawlRepo/Explanation.md

         * on failure it marks Url as error and saves error number
         * The important thing is that this function tryes to access every Url, even if it is on the last depth level of the crawl.
 Theoretically it doesn't need to do it, because we can add the adress to the sitemap without accessing it.
 However, we do not know whether the address exists and is accessible.
 Since the application is to serve SEO purposes, the information about the Url is important and we need to check it.
         * the function curlErrCode() only holds Curl error codes, so it should not really be a part of the class.
 It's just a helper function.
-    * It takes the output (the page or whatever it gets) and tryes to grab nodes from the page:
+    * It takes the output (the page or whatever it gets) and tryes to grab <a> nodes from the page:
         * it uses PHP DOMDocument class
-        * ii uses libxml_use_internal_errors(true); and libxml_clear_errors(); to avoid DOMDocuments warnings on invalid tags, according to this: https://stackoverflow.com/questions/7082401/avoid-domdocument-xml-warnings-in-php
+        * it uses libxml_use_internal_errors(true); and libxml_clear_errors(); to avoid DOMDocuments warnings on invalid tags, according to this: https://stackoverflow.com/questions/7082401/avoid-domdocument-xml-warnings-in-php
     * it checks if it's the deepest crawl level:
         * yes = return
         * no = go on